Thais fear 'no chance' of more survivors from tourist boat, nearly 60 may be dead

 Thailand has a poor record on road and boat safety.
 Many tour operators have complained about lax enforcement of basic safety measures, such as seatbelts in cars and lifejackets on boats.

-Another boat sailing in the same area also capsized on Thursday but all 35 tourists, five crew and a guide on board were rescued, the Water Safety Department of the Harbour Department said.
+Another boat sailing in the same area capsized on Thursday but all 35 tourists, five crew and a guide on board were rescued, the Water Safety Department of the Harbour Department said.

-The Chinese embassy in Bangkok said it had asked the Thai government to make all-out rescue efforts, and had sent a team to Phuket to help.

-Chinese consulate staff in southern Thailand were on the scene helping its citizens, it said.
+The Chinese embassy in Bangkok said it had sent a team to Phuket to help and consulate staff in southern Thailand were on the scene helping their citizens.

-Chinese tourists make up the biggest number of foreign visitors to Thailand, their numbers surging in recent years, drawn by the growing popularity of the southeast Asian nation’s islands.
+Chinese tourists make up the biggest number of foreign visitors to Thailand, their numbers surging in recent years.

-In Beijing, a foreign ministry spokesman said China’s top leaders, including President Xi Jinping, were paying close attention to the incident.

-“China expresses gratitude for the active search and rescue efforts made by Thailand,” the spokesman, Lu Kang, told a regular briefing.
+“China expresses gratitude for the active search and rescue efforts made by Thailand,” Chinese foreign ministry spokesman Lu Kang told a regular briefing in Beijing.

-Reporting by Amy Sawitta Lefevre and Panarat Thepgumpanat; Additional reporting by Gao Liangping, Christian Shepherd and Ben Blanchard in Beijing; Editing by Clarence Fernandez, Robert Birsel
+Reporting by Amy Sawitta Lefevre and Aukkarapon Niyomyat; Additional reporting by Gao Liangping, Christian Shepherd and Ben Blanchard in Beijing; Editing by Robert Birsel and Robin Pomeroy